aanderse/LdapRecord.com/source/docs/configuration.md

 An example base DN would be `dc=local,dc=com`.

 This means, that all searches executed with LdapRecord will start at `dc=local,dc=com` as the root.
-This would allow all records *below* to be retrieved from results.
+This would allow all records *below* it to be retrieved from results.

 If you do not define a base DN, you will not retrieve any search results from queries.